Last Updated on

 - Boiling stagnant water to kill viruses and bacteria

-- Starting a fire in cold or wet conditions when other fire-starting methods won’t work
+- Starting a fire in cold or wet conditions when other fire-starting methods (e.g using one of these recommended ferro rod firestarters) won’t work

 What Popular Science Had To Say